SPLED461:

 — Dr. Stephen Shore

 Before we begin, let’s talk about language and terminology.
 You may hear a lot of terms associated with autism.
 At present, the term autism spectrum disorders (or ASD) is used to replace such diagnoses as autism, classic autism, or Asperger’s.
-The new term ASD emphasizes that autism is a “spectrum” disorder, with a lot of variability in strengths and needs among those with the disorder.
+The new term ASD emphasizes that autism is a “spectrum” disorder, with a lot of variability in strengths, features, and support needs among people with this diagnosis.

 Image of arrows that have autism, classic autism, and Asperger's crossed out reflecting that the new term is Autism Spectrum Disorders.